Archive for January, 2006

 People under the influence of alcohol sometimes find themselves in dangerous or compromising situations where they would not be had they remained sober.

-Can’t imagine what put that in my mind this morning, but there it is.
+Don’t know what made me think of that this morning, but there it is.

 Miller Time